 Use specific knowledge to your advantage

 In library and information studies, having skills and knowledge in specific areas can be a plus.
 The MLIS program sees a lot of English, history, religion, and philosophy majors, but could use more in the science, tech, and business fields.
-For example, UNCG has a large nursing population, so it’s helpful to have an understanding of the information that population needs and what they are researching, says Dr. Nora Bird, associate professor and director of graduate studies for the Department of Library and Information Studies (LIS).
+For example, UNCG has a large nursing population, so it’s helpful to have an understanding of the information that population needs and what they are researching, says Dr. Nora Bird, associate professor and director of graduate studies for the Department of Library and Information Science (LIS).

 The MLIS degree also allows students to work in a variety of settings, including special libraries.

 - Performing arts